william-dai/slack-clone/README.md

 - Replies are below the original post
 - Like with messages, users can add a message to reply to the thread.
 - Back button returns back to the original channel

-Messages->DMs:
-- Not completely implemented, everyone can see these like channels

 DMs Page:
 - Displays all DMs received by the user